 Crisis in South Sudan

 Aid in South Sudan is making a difference.
-But the threat of serious hunger in 2015 remains, as an end to the conflict — that has forced people to flee their homes and disrupted livelihoods — is nowhere in sight.
+But the threat of serious hunger remains, as an end to the conflict — that has forced millions of people to flee their homes and disrupted livelihoods — is nowhere in sight.

 Oxfam is currently supporting people affected by the conflict with clean water, sanitation and emergency food security.
 You can help.